emoose/xbox-reversing/README.md

 ## Contents

 ### xbox360.py & x360_imports.py
+**(Note: an updated, native DLL version of xbox360.py can be found here: https://github.com/emoose/idaxex)**

 IDA 7.0+ python loader script for Xbox360 XEX executables, should support loading almost all (uncompressed) XEX formats, including most pre-1888 beta formats.

 To make use of it copy both scripts into your IDA loaders/ directory, and make sure your Python2.7 setup has PyCrypto module installed ("pip install pycrypto"...)